 Each egg has nearly 7 grams of protein, presented with an ideal blend of high-quality protein building blocks to make it easy for your body to absorb.
-Given that protein needs increase with age, eating eggs is an easy way to get the protein we need.
+Given protein needs increase with age, eating eggs is an easy way to get the protein we need.

 Eggs are full of vital vitamins and minerals too; apart from vitamin C eggs have all the vitamins you can think of.
-Actually, eggs are one of the few food sources of vitamin D, which helps your body absorb calcium and maintain phosphorus levels – two factors that are extremely important for maintaining healthy bones.
+Actually, eggs are one of the few food sources of vitamin D, which help your body absorb calcium and maintain phosphorus levels – two factors that are extremely important for maintaining healthy bones.
 Vitamin D can help reduce the risk of osteoporosis, which is a major health risk for older people, especially women.
 It also has a role in maintaining a healthy immune system.